tezzachris/SRV_four_factors/README.md

 - Kalman filtering
 - Maximum likelihood estimation (MLE) via the prediction error decomposition

 **Remark:** In several commodity markets the spot price is not directly observable.
-The state-space formulation naturally accommodates this feature.
+The state-space formulation accommodates this feature.

 ---